Osteoporosis And Oral Health Correlations

 Osteoporosis causes a mineral imbalance within the bone trabecula structures.
 This puts those suffering from this disease at an increased risk for bone fractures because the trabecula structures become weak, brittle and lose their stability.
 Severe osteoporosis may lead to decreased quality of life, disability, and morbidity if not properly maintained.

 There are three major cells that are essential for proper bone remineralization and demineralization.
 These cells are also responsible for maintaining homeostasis of the bone trabecula structure and strength:

-Osteoblasts: Specific for bone growth and repair for new bone cell formation.
+Osteoblasts: Specific for bone growth and repair for new bone-cell formation.

 Osteoclasts: Specific for bone dissolving (demineralization) so that a fresh uptake of minerals, such as calcium and phosphoric ions, from the osteoblast cells can generate and metabolize healthy bone.
-Remineralization of the trabecular structure is important in maintaining healthy bone density levels and generate proper bone structural strength.
+Remineralization of the trabecular structure is important in maintaining healthy bone density levels and generating proper bone structural strength.

 Osteocytes: These cells are actively involved in bone turnover from remineralization by way of the osteoblasts to demineralization by way of the osteoclasts.
 Osteocytes are the vital mechanosensory cell that keeps the ion channels (that provide calcium and phosphates) open and maintains communication between the two major cells that are responsible for bone density strength and stabilization.

 Those suffering from Osteoporosis have a decreased production of calcium and phosphoric ions.
 Bone density levels will decrease and create fragility of the skeletal system.
 This can be extremely painful for those suffering from this debilitating disease and increases the risk for bone fractures and breaks.